okken/talks/presentation.md

 * Choosing a Technique
 * Combining Techniques
 * Resources
-???

 ---

 # Value of Tests

 Automated tests give us confidence.
+What does confidence look like?

+???
+* We all know that tests are important.
+* Imagine a CI pipeline with
+    * a full suite of tests
+    * running against every merge request
+    * before code review
+* We want these tests to give us confidence in software under test

 --

-Confidence looks like:
+A passing test suite means:

 * I didn't break anything that used to work.
-* New features are tested with new tests.
 * Future changes won’t break current features.
 * The code is ready for users.
 * I can refactor until I'm proud of the code.
 * Code reviews can focus on team understanding and ownership.

-???
-* Imagine a CI pipeline with
-    * a full suite of tests
-    * running against every merge request
-    * before code review
-* We want these tests to give us confidence in software under test
+Only works if:

+* New features are tested with new tests.
+* Tests are easy and fast to write.
 ---

 # Parametrize vs Parameterize